 The historic FAL agreement builds on the joint development effort involving Airbus and China’s Avicopter for the H175 medium utility helicopter.
 Based on an agreement signed in 2014, more than 1,000 of these rotorcraft are envisioned for production over a 20-year timeframe, with the twin-engine helicopter being produced at Airbus’ facility in Marignane, France and in the city of Harbin in northeast China.

-As of late 2017, Airbus had offices in seven different locations in China for its helicopter-related activities, including a regional customer service centre and logistics platform at Hong Kong airport.
+As of today, Airbus had facilities in eight different locations in China for its helicopter-related activities, including a regional customer service centre, logistics platform at Hong Kong airport, and a H135 FAL in Qingdao.
 Airbus is also one of the major shareholders of CGAMEC, a maintenance company based in Shenzhen, just north of Hong Kong, that handles the company’s helicopter maintenance, repair and overhaul activities in China.

 A full flight simulator for the H225 – a member of Airbus’ well known Super Puma helicopter family – was installed in 2012 within the Airbus Hua-Ou training centre in Beijing.